NoamTeshuva/Ex2/README.md

 InterruptedException: if the current thread was interrupted while waiting callCountLines
 This is a Callable task that counts the number of lines in a file.
 It is used by the getNumOfLinesThreadPool method.![ex2_1]

+## outcome&& what we learned
+The performance of executing regular tasks can be improved by using threads.
+Threads allow for multiple tasks to be executed simultaneously, reducing the overall processing time.
+In the provided example, the elapsed time for the task "getNumOfLines()" was 3874 milliseconds.
+However, when using threads, the same task was completed in 416 milliseconds, as seen in the "getNumOfLinesThreads()" test.
+This represents a significant improvement in performance.
+A thread pool takes this a step further by pre-instantiating a group of reusable threads, reducing the overhead associated with creating and destroying threads.
+The "getNumOfLinesThreadPool()" test in the provided example had an elapsed time of 541 milliseconds, which is faster than using regular thread, but slower than using a Thread pool.
+This demonstrates the added benefits of using a thread pool in terms of performance.

 ![alt text](https://user-images.githubusercontent.com/117913057/212166599-7cc52ec1-0e22-4ee1-903a-831639ed603a.png)